complyue/hbi/Readme.md

         hbic = hbi.HBIC(service_addr, react_context)  # define the service connection
         try:
             # connect the service, get the posting/hosting endpoints
-            async with hbic as po, ho:  # auto close hbic as a context manager while job is not None or has_more_jobs(): if job is None:
+            async with hbic as (po, ho):  # auto close hbic as a context manager while job is not None or has_more_jobs(): if job is None:
                         job = await jobs_queue.get()